rollykapoor/rollykapoor.github.io/_pages/about.md

 Email: [rokapoor@ucsc.edu](mailto:rokapoor@ucsc.edu)

-I am a PhD Candidate at the Department of Economics, University of California, Santa Cruz.
-My primary fields of interest are Development Economics and Labor, with focus on gender and commuting.
+I am a PhD Candidate in Economics at the University of California, Santa Cruz.

+My primary fields of interest are Development and Labor Economics.
+I study topics related to gender, access and physical mobility, primarily in developing countries.

 **I am on the 2024-25 Economics Job Market.**